-- Reconstruction of a lost rear shopping wing with limited residential on upper floors if it provides workshops for the jewellery industry on the lower floors. - Where present historicly, reinstatement of a pitched roof and chimneys with an apartment contained within, thus restoring a lost aspect of the roofscape. - which funds conservation work to a building on Historic England or Birmingham City Council's 'Heritage at Risk' register, thus removing it from the register.
+- Reconstruction of a lost rear shopping wing with limited residential on upper floors if it provides workshops for the jewellery industry on the lower floors. - Where present historically, reinstatement of a pitched roof and chimneys with an apartment contained within, thus restoring a lost aspect of the roofscape. - Introduction of residential use which funds conservation work to a building on Historic England or Birmingham City Council's 'Heritage at Risk' register, thus removing it from the register.